 In-class written responses.

 Accompanying the rubrics is a document that offers a “crash course” in writing mechanics based on the criteria in the Strategic Thinking and Reasoning Writing Rubrics.
-The writing mechanics document provides a succinct overview for teachers and students.
+The writing mechanics document provides a succinct overview for teachers.

 Use with Stage 3 writers.